 - Adding your student membership of the ICE or Institution of Structural Engineers to your CV will prove your interest in the career.

 - It can be included in your answers to typical interview questions, such as ‘Where do you see yourself in five years’ time?’, ‘What do you think will be the biggest challenge in the first two years of the job?’ and ‘Why have you applied to us?’

 - It’s a source of questions to ask the recruiter at the end of the interview.
 For example, you could ask for more detail on the support the employer offers or how long it typically takes for their engineers to get qualified.

 Finding an employer who'll support you towards CEng or IEng

-All civil and structural engineering employers will claim to provide training but you need to find out the details.
-Do thorough research to find schemes approved by the relevant professional institution.
+All civil and structural engineering employers will claim to provide on-the-job training and most will support you during your professional qualifications, but you need to find out the details.
+Do thorough research to find employers that run training schemes approved by the relevant professional institution.

 Talk to current graduate employees about training on social media sites and at careers fairs and find out when they expect to go forward to professional review.
 When you talk to employers, ask them about mentors, the level of support they provide and how you will gain the practical experience you need to qualify.

-Student membership looks good on your CV and it’s free for both the ICE and the Institution of Structural Engineers.
-Both provide student members with online services, such as access to publications and literature, technical updates, a members’ online area and invaluable connections.
+Student membership of the ICE or Institution of Structural Engineers and similar bodies looks good on your CV and it’s free for both the ICE and the Institution of Structural Engineers.
+Both provide student members with access to: